FAQs

 You also can start the process by working with an enrollment navigator, including the veteran navigators here.
 Our navigators have helped New Jersey residents sign up for insurance coverage since the very first open enrollment period in 2013.
 It’s free, and we have strict measures to protect your privacy and ensure the security of your personal information.
 Check the calendar or contact us for more information on working with our veteran navigators.

-Whether you go to GetCoveredNJ or meet with one of our veteran navigators, you will need the following information for yourself and anyone in your household applying for coverage:
+Whether you go to GetCoveredNJ or meet with one of our navigators, you will need the following information for yourself and anyone in your household applying for coverage:

 • Home and/or mailing addresses